sdziallas/comp55/docs/labs/3-Debug.md

 ## Introduction

-Today you working on a topic often overlooked –
-How to Debug effectively.
+Today you working on a topic often overlooked – how to Debug effectively.
-It's where you spend most of your time, and often there's little training on it…
+It's where you spend most of your time, and often there's little training on it. 😞

+This lab is about:

+- learning to reason/think about Debugging
+- utilizing mental tricks to help you debug faster
-This lab is partly about thinking through a couple of tricks and mental processes about Debugging and learning to use the Debugger.
+- learning how to use the Debugger.

 It will range from very philosophical to very practical.
 We'll start with debugging tips.
-READ THESE tips before you start on the lab, they were taken from the maker of CodingBat,
+These tips were taken from the maker of CodingBat, Nick Parlante.
-Nick Parlante.

-You'll get credit for the lab for answering questions that are linked in the canvas lab.
+You'll get credit for the lab for answering questions that are linked in the canvas lab, as well as the number of bugs that you find and detail in the last section of that assignment.
-Please read the lab.
+***Please read the lab.***
 There is good content here!
 As you read the lab,
-you'll be asked at times to answer a question, with a single problem being what you need to answer.
+you'll be asked at times to answer a question on the accompanying assignment (that is linked to on canvas).
-You can work with one other person throughout the lab, **but each person must submit the form**.
+You can work with one other person throughout the lab, **but each person must submit the assignment**.

-## Some advice
+## Some advice when debugging

-### Keep a calm mindset – You can do this
+### You can do this - Keep a calm mindset

 <img align="right" src="lab3media/media/image1.png" />

 Bugs may appear hopeless and impossible, but your code has a logical structure.
-The evidence may be obscure,
+The evidence may be obscure
-but be consistent in pointing to the guilty code.
+but will be consistent in pointing to the guilty code.
 Don't panic -- be methodical.
 Somehow others can figure it out, and they don't know more about your code than you do.
 You can sift through it.

-### Follow the symptom backwards through the code (see right)
+### Follow the symptom backward through the code

+You observe a symptom:

+- bad output
-You observe a symptom -- bad output, wrong function calls an exception.
+- wrong function calls
+- an exception.

 Track the symptom backward through the code path to find the bug.
 It may be helpful to draw it out on paper.

-### Ask these questions when debugging

-1. What method shows the symptom?
-What lines of code produce that symptom?
-2. If it's an exception, what does the exception error message say -- null pointer? array access?
-    Exceptions can be very informative.
-    Look at the line of code in the stack trace and identify what could be null there.
-    Anything with a ```.``` or ```[]``` could cause null pointer exceptions.
-3. What is the state of the variables in that code?
-What values do the parameters have?
-    (a breakpoint is a quick way of seeing all those values)

 ### Invest time into learning how to use the debugger

 Is an exception giving you the blues?
 Use the debugger!
+On exceptions,
-On exceptions eclipse will stop at the line throwing the exception, which will let you look at the values of variables and parameters, giving you immediate clues as to what is wrong.
+Eclipse will stop at the line throwing the exception, which will let you look at the values of variables and parameters, giving you immediate clues as to what is wrong.
 *You'll learn to use the debugger in a bit.*